hashicorp/boundary/enos/README.md

 test scenarios create a Boundary cluster consisting of an RDS database, 1 worker, and 1 controller (behind an ALB).
 The count and instance type for  workers and controllers is configurable.
-All tests require that a local copy of `boundary` is availble in the `local_boundary_dir` to access the Boundary cluster API through the ALB.
+All tests require that a local copy of `boundary` is available in the `local_boundary_dir` to access the Boundary cluster API through the ALB.
 For example, if you install `boundary` locally via `make install` you could test that version against the cluster by setting `local_boundary_dir` to `/Users/<user>/.go/bin`, or wherever you have configured `$GOPATH/bin`.